danielruss/myPythonFunctions/README.md

 # myPythonFunctions
-Just a bunch of python functions tossed in a module
+Just a bunch of python functions tossed in a module.